Amine-UiWeb/mern-IBook/readme.md

 # about
 * creating a simple mern books plateform to lookup books details and authors informations, using a set of popular mern-stack technologies and tools

 # contribution:
-* Feel free to send pull requests regarding contribution or
-possible changes and/or improvements to the project
+* Feel free to send pull requests regarding possible changes or improvements to the project

 # gitignore file: